invertase/react-native-firebase/docs/admob/european-user-consent.md

 Each provider is an interface of `AdProvider`, containing information such as their company ID, company name and privacy policy URL.
 Using this information you can request consent from your users.

-Once consent has been returned, the Consent SDK needs to be aware of the user custom consent provided.
+Once consent has been returned, the Consent SDK needs to be aware of the custom user consent status.
 This can be forwarded on using the
 `setStatus` method, for example:

 ```js